This article breaks down the steps required to set up, execute and sign a warrant grant

 Provide Admin signing access:

-Please ensure you have selected the default signatory (the person who will sign documents on behalf of the company).
-You can learn more about how to do this here.
+Ensure you have selected the default signatory (the person who will sign documents on behalf of the company).

 Modify email template (optional)

-The grantholder will receive an email telling them to sign the agreement.
-If you would like to view this email and potentially edit it, click Email Templates (under Settings) -> corresponding action button -> View/Edit.
+The grantholder will receive an email invitation inviting them to accept the grant.
+If you would like to view this email and edit it, click Email Templates (under Settings) -> corresponding action button -> Edit.

 When you have added all the necessary information, click "Send for Signing" or "Save draft".